Here are some of my thoughts on the future of culture and identity.

 Transparency

-We are demand more transparency from everything, governments, corporations, food etc. I don’t see this declining in fact I see it having a massive impact on the future of business.
+We demand more transparency from everything, governments, corporations, food, etc. I don’t see this declining in fact I see it having a massive impact on the future of business.

 Immigration

-If you live in the first world immigration is occurring, in fact there is alreadly competition to get the entrepreneurs of the future, best skilled or the hardest workers.
-Countries where there are more older than younger people are seeing their budgets slowly shift tax dollars to health and social care.
-Combine this with a reduction (in the richer nations) of child birth means they will run out of money to support their older population.
+If you live in the first world immigration is occurring, in fact, there is already competition to get the entrepreneurs of the future, the best skilled or the hardest workers.
+Countries where there are older than younger people are seeing their budgets slowly shift tax dollars to health and social care.
+Combining this with a reduction (in the richer nations) of childbirth means they will run out of money to support their older population.
 Some countries are thus trying to make it easier for young people to move to their country.
-I think within ten years countries will start paying immigrates to move there.
-I think this trend will mean people will start to move countries more often and be exposured to multiple countries in depth.
+I think within ten years countries will start paying immigrants to move there.
+I think this trend will mean people will start to move countries more often and be exposed to multiple countries in depth.

 In conclusion

-I think these trends will take decades, probably a lot of pain.
-It may be sped up by global tragedy or an alien invasion.
+I think these trends will take decades, and probably a lot of pain.
+It may be sped up by a global tragedy, an AI takeover, or an alien invasion.
 If we don’t get wiped out by us or others.
 The end result I see is one human race with a greater understanding of itself and each other.
-Personally I believe in Infinite diversity infinite possibility as it will give us a greater opportunity to survive as a race.
+Personally, I believe in Infinite diversity and infinite possibility as it will give us a greater opportunity to survive as a race.

 What do you think or feel?